 As a peculiarity of this successful series, many rumors indicate that originally its title was going to be “Kisatsu No Yaiba.”
 The problem was that “Kisatsu” means “to kill,” and the creators thought it would be too strong.
 Another fascinating curiosity is that Tanjiro has a kanji in his name that means “coal,” which coincides with his trade at the beginning of the series.

 The earrings are very similar to paper talismans.
-These earrings have a red circle at the top and several lines coming out from the circle in various directions to form a flower.
+These earrings have a red circle at the top and several lines coming from the circle in various directions to form a flower.
 Below these lines, we can see a gray semicircle.

 The design of the earrings has the particularity that on one side, it looks like the sun and its rays extending over the horizon.
 On the other side, it looks like a flower.
 We should know that the producers changed the design of the earrings for the transmission of the series in China.
 This change was due to the resemblance of the design with the flag of the rising sun and the negative connotations associated with Japanese imperialism.

-Hanafuda is playing cards of Japanese origin; they are Japanese cards in different types of games.
+Hanafuda is playing cards of Japanese origin; they are Japanese cards in different games.
 The name “Hafanuda” also refers to flower cards.
 The history of Hafanuda cards came from the Tokugawa shogunate when Catholic missionaries began to arrive in Japan.

 If you have watched this anime, you must know that Tanjiro’s father is not an ordinary man.
 Although he looks weak and sickly, he can perform a dance called Hinokami Kagura every New Year.
 Tanjiro himself is amazed and asks his father how he can move like that in such cold weather, and his father replies that he does it thanks to a unique breathing technique.

 This story is essential to understand the meaning of the earrings.
 These earrings are unique because only people who have the power of the “Breath of the Sun” can wear them.
-This technique is so important because it can kill Muzan, the demon that killed Tanjiro’s family.
+This technique is important because it can kill Muzan, the demon that killed Tanjiro’s family.

 There is speculation that Muzan killed Tanjiro’s family because he did not want this powerful technique to reach a new generation.
-Muzan thought that he would kill the “Breath of the Sun” by killing all the descendants.
+Muzan thought he would kill the “Breath of the Sun” by killing all the descendants.

 The Nichirin swords of Kimetsu No Yaiba are unique weapons.
 Each forger makes them according to the techniques of each demon slayer to achieve the perfect blade.
 The swords change color because they have unique minerals found in Sunlight Mountain.
 In addition, these swords remain a whole year under the sunlight to absorb their energy and thus achieve the strength to exterminate the demons.
 The primary colors of Nichirin swords are: